 Basket Weaving Classes Northern Ireland

-• Ulster Folk Museum: Have an in-house basket maker and offer workshops where you can have a go – The Ulster Folk Museum have a range of traditional crafts on display including weaving, basketmaking, and bread making.
+- Ulster Folk Museum: The Ulster Folk Museum has an in-house basket maker and offers workshops where you can try your hand.
+It also has a range of traditional crafts on display, including weaving, basket making, and bread making.

 Green Wood Working Classes Northern Ireland